fergcb/cadigan/README.md

 - Fast placeholder PNG images
 - Custom size, colour and placeholder text
 ### Upcoming Features
-- Custom size and family
+- Custom font size and family
-- New shapes such as ellipses and rounded rectangles
+- New background shapes, such as ellipses and rounded rectangles
 - A choice of image formats (JPEG, GIF, SVG)

 ## Getting Started